 Other wavelengths are only weakly affected by the Bragg grating, except for some side lobes in the reflection spectrum.
 Similarly, the reflection can nearly totally disappear when the angle of incidence is modified (see Figure 1).

 Around the Bragg wavelength, even a weak refractive index modulation can be sufficient for achieving nearly total reflection, if the grating is sufficiently long.
 Due to the wavelength dependence of reflection and transmission, a Bragg grating can serve as an optical filter.

 Examples of Optical Bragg Gratings

-- There are also laser diodes with built-in Bragg gratings for narrowing and stabilization of the emission wavelength (→ distributed Bragg reflector lasers, distributed feedback lasers).
+- There are also laser diodes with built-in Bragg gratings (based on semiconductor technology) for narrowing and stabilization of the emission wavelength (→ distributed Bragg reflector lasers, distributed feedback lasers).

 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.

 Please do not enter personal data here; we would otherwise delete it soon.
 (See also our privacy declaration.)
 If you wish to receive personal feedback or consultancy from the author, please contact him e.g. via e-mail.

 By submitting the information, you give your consent to the potential publication of your inputs on our website according to our rules.
 (If you later retract your consent, we will delete those inputs.)
 As your inputs are first reviewed by the author, they may be published with some delay.